aws-samples/amazon-eks-security-immersion-day/content/2-identity-and-access-management/irsa/enable-irsa/index.en.md

 ![iam-role-trust-policy](/static/images/iam/irsa/iam-role-trust-policy.png)

-The principal for this policy is `arn:aws:iam::XXXXXXXXXX:oidc-provider/oidc.eks.us-west-2.amazonaws.com/id/80D562ED8026E91294D52E09BEA261D41` i.e. the OIDC provider for the EKS Cluster can only assume this role and allowed action is `sts:AssumeRoleWithWebIdentity`.
+The principal for this policy is `arn:aws:iam::XXXXXXXXXX:oidc-provider/oidc.eks.us-west-2.amazonaws.com/id/80D562ED8026E91294D52E09BEA261D41` i.e. the OIDC provider for the Amazon EKS Cluster can only assume this role and allowed action is `sts:AssumeRoleWithWebIdentity`.

 You can also see that there are 2 conditions in this Policy.
 The first condition contains `sub` field and ensures that only Kubernetes pod with identity `system:serviceaccount:default:iam-test` can assume this the IAM Role.
 The second condition has `aud` field which says that the audience must be `sts.amazonaws.com`.